|Market place Thong Pha Phum|

 |With Ta at Khao Laem Dam|

-Over the couple of days that I was there I also met a number of Chai and Ta's friends who had also retired and come out to live in the countryside.
+Over a couple of days that I was there, I also met a number of Chai and Ta’s friends who had also retired and come out to live in the countryside.
 Some came over and others we went to visit; all within walking distance.

 The next day was a busy one and we visited a number of places.
 There are some spectacular national parks with some phenomenal views.
 Khao Laem Dam, officially known as Vachiralongkorn Dam, is only six kilometres from Thom Pha Phum.
 At just over a kilometre long and 92 metres high and with spectacular scenery around it, it’s quite breathtaking.
 There were lots of monkeys around and there are signs everywhere telling you not to provoke them.
 I got a bit too close to taking a photo of one and he was not a happy camper.
 I had to scuttle back, as he inched towards me with a don’t mess with me look.
 Was not quite expecting that!

 |Three Pagoda Pass at the border with Myanmar|

 We also visited the famous Three Pagoda Pass near Sangkhlaburi, where Thailand borders with Myanmar (Burma).
 The three pagodas for which the pass is named are quite small, but it’s the history and fact that it’s a border crossing (sometimes!) that makes it interesting.
 I had been here many years ago as a backpacker; yeh, still a backpacker and still young!
 It’s where you come if you want to see Myanmar without really seeing Myanmar, you know, like Clayton’s drink.
 I will have to dig up my old photos; the place has most certainly changed in some 20 years or so since I first visited, as all places do really.

 |Selfie on the Wangka Bridge|